 Video is the most popular way for marketers to communicate their campaigns.
 And one of the most powerful methods to tell your story is to create a corporate explainer video.
+It could be in the form of an animated explainer video, or through filming.
 We live in a world where it’s difficult to hold someone’s attention for more than 90 seconds on social media.
 So how do you tell your story in such a short timeframe?

 Corporate explainer videos are different to other forms of marketing – their main objective isn’t to promote a particular product or go viral.
 Their main purpose is to show the world what you do so potential customers and clients feel comfortable doing business with you.